 Genes for hair thinning can be inherited from both sides of the family, not just one side of the other, and there are multiple genes implicated in this type of hair thinning.

-Treatment options for this type of thinning include hair transplant surgery, medications such as finasteride and minoxidil, platelet-rich plasma injections, laser hair biostimulation (Illumiwave), and camouflage such as wigs and scalp micropigmentation.
+Treatment options for this type of thinning include hair transplant surgery, medications such as finasteride (Propecia) and minoxidil (Rogaine), platelet-rich plasma (PRP) injections, laser hair biostimulation (Illumiwave), and camouflage such as wigs and scalp micropigmentation.
 For a more detailed explanation of these options, check out our dedicated hair restoration website.

-Common causes of non-scarring alopecia include androgenic alopecia, which was discussed at the top of the page, as well as alopecia areata telogen effluvium, senescent alopecia, trichotillomania, and telogen effluvium.
+Common causes of non-scarring alopecia include androgenic alopecia, as well as alopecia areata, telogen effluvium, senescent alopecia, trichotillomania, and telogen effluvium.
+Another type of non-scarring hair loss is anagen effluvium, which typically occurs with anticancer therapies.
 Consultation with your dermatologist will help you figure out what is happening to you.